The main content of this page starts here

 The list of native livestock breeds in Germany contains a complete list of all native livestock breeds and their risk-categories.

-Red list of domestic livestock breeds in Germany
+Red List of native livestock breeds in Germany

-For the planning of conservation measures for native livestock breeds, information on their risk status must be available.
-This is determined according to the National Programme for the Conservation and Sustainable Use of Animal Genetic Resources in Germany on the basis of the population sizepublished in TGRDEU.
-The National Advisory Committee on Animal Genetic Resources regularly advises on the risk status.
-A distinction is made between large animals regulated by the zoo-technical legislations, poultry and rabbits.
-The BLE publishes the results of the risk assessment in TGRDEU and in the form of a brochure.
+For the planning of conservation measures for native livestock breeds, information on their endangerment status must be available.
+This is determined in accordance with the specifications of the National Programme for the Conservation and Sustainable Use of Animal Genetic Resources in Germany on the basis of the population data published in TGRDEU.
+According to the National Animal Breeding Act, the Federal Office for Agriculture and Food determines the endangerment status of native livestock breeds in cooperation with the Advisory Board on Animal Genetic Resources.
+This classification is carried out every two years.
+A distinction is made between large animals regulated by zootechnical legislation and poultry and rabbits.
+The BLE publishes the results of the endangerment classification in TGRDEU and in the form of a free brochure.
 The brochure can be requested from the IBV.

 The BLE brochure is also relevant for organic farming.
-EU legislation on organic farming (Article 8 of Regulation (EC) No 889/2008) requires the preferential use of native livestock breeds.
+EU legislation on organic farming (Article 1.3.3 of Part II of Annex II to Regulation (EU) 2018/848) requires the preferential use of native livestock breeds.
 The BLE brochure contains a complete list of all native livestock breeds.
-It thus provides important support to organic farms, organic inspection bodies and the relevant authorities in their work.
+It thus provides organic farms, organic control bodies and the competent authorities with important assistance in their work.

 Large animals

-According to the national animal breeding law (§2 TierZG), an indigenous livestock breed is:
+According to the national animal breeding law (§2 TierZG), a native livestock breed is:

 a) a breed for which a herdbook was first established on the basis of livestock available in Germany and which has been kept in Germany since then or, if the establishment dates back further, since 1949, or